ohsu-comp-bio/gaia_mutex_integration/README.md

 Or use MRM_Maker.py to generate a MRM from new parameters.txt and DataMatrix.txt files with the bash command:

-$ python MRM_Maker.py -inparam parameters.txt -inmat DataMatrix.txt -outf MRM.txt
+$ python3 MRM_Maker.py -inparam parameters.txt -inmat DataMatrix.txt -outf MRM.txt

 ## Converting a MRM to be received by Mutex:
 Example bash command:

-$ python MRM_Converter.py -mrm MRM.txt
+$ python3 MRM_Converter.py -mrm MRM.txt

 Relevant files: